Your safety is most important to us.

 - Some routes will lack cell phone coverage.
 Always act with extreme caution, as you would in a typical wilderness setting.

-- On mountain bike vacations, always stay on existing trails and do not create new ones.
+- If riding mountain bikes, always stay on existing trails and do not create new ones.

 - When riding on trails, try to anticipate other trail users as you ride around corners.
 Bicyclists should yield to other non-motorized trail users.